scifihpc/scibuilder-actions/README.md

 - `njobs`: Number of jobs for building.
 Default is 16.
 - `ulimit`: Number of files that can be opened.
 Set by ulimit.
 Default is 65536.

-### Use in workflow
+### Using spack-env-build in a workflow

 An example workflow is provided in [here](example_workflows/spack-single-env/workflow.yml).

-Typically, the actions looks something like this:
+Typically, the action looks something like this:

 ```yml
   - uses: scifihpc/scibuilder-actions/actions/spack-env-build@v0.1.0